Recipes from Italy

 authentic caponata recipe step 7

-Step 7) - Now add the olives and pine nuts.
-Finally add the tomato passata.
+Step 7) - Add the green olives and toasted pine nuts, then pour in the tomato passata.
+Stir well.

 authentic caponata recipe step 8

-Step 8) - Stir, cover and simmer over low heat for 20 minutes.
+Step 8) - Cover and simmer over low heat for about 20 minutes, stirring occasionally.

 authentic caponata recipe step 9